Shipping cost is 10% of the product price

 Sophisticated, elegant and built for longevity, this stunning three-seater sofa is an integral part of our popular Corbusier collection.
 Featuring a tubular construction and crafted from high-quality materials, this luxurious sofa pairs perfectly with our coordinating two-seater sofa.
 The versatile aesthetic make these ideal seating solutions for the home or office.

 This item is not manufactured by or affiliated with the original designer(s) and associated parties.
+We do not claim any rights on any third party trademarks.

 - Product Dimensions: H26.8 in x W70.9 in x D27.6 in